Receptor Down Regulation

 not increase satellite cell activity nor myonuclear number directly when

-compared to testosterone esters.
+testosterone esters.
 I will explain the importance of increasing

-myonuclear number in a moment, first lets look at how increases in GH and IGF-1
+myonuclear number in a moment, first lets look at how increases in

-subsequent to testosterone use effects satellite cells…
+testosterone use effects satellite cells

 In part 2 we will discuss the role of satellite cells and myonuclei and how